notaptr/398ceb05b8701b93dad4/README.md

 ### BUILD on Linux:

-You need at least Intel Core i5(1-st gen) Nehalem, or comment popcnt instruction in assembly source.
+You need at least Intel Pentium D, or comment popcnt instruction in assembly source.

 ```
 make [debug | clean]